View courses in

 SAR AT 356: Examination and Diagnosis of Orthopedic Conditions

 Undergraduate Prerequisites: SAR AT355; SAR HS369 (if not taken concurrently).
 AT or AT/DPT students only.

 Evaluation and diagnosis of patients with upper and lower extremity orthopedic conditions; also includes immediate management of orthopedic injuries.

 SAR AT 404: Clinical Athletic Training I

 Undergraduate Prerequisites: SAR AT 305 and SAR AT 356; AT students only

-Continued athletic training experience under the supervision and guidance of a program-approved health provider in an approved setting.
+Continued athletic training experience under the supervision and guidance of a preceptor.
 This course includes content relating to examination of the head and spine and situational orthopedic and taping assessments.
-The required clinical education experience must be between 156 and 244 hours.

 SAR AT 405: Clinical Athletic Training II

 Undergraduate Prerequisites: SAR AT 404; AT students only.